sophiebatten123/SudokuGame/README.md

 - As a First Time Visitor, I should be able to read instructions on how to play Sudoku, these should be clear and easy to understand.

 ### Returning Visitor Goals:
-- As a Returning Visitor, I should be able to be able visibly see the time taken to complete the puzzle and be competing against my personal best.
+- As a Returning Visitor, I should be able to see the time taken to complete the puzzle and be competing against my personal best.
 - As a Returning Visitor, I should have the option to create a Sudoku account.
 This will allow me to store high scores and compete against myself.

 ### Frequent Visitor Goals: